-A. Ramsey County Library hosts "Bookawocky," the Summer Reading Program.
+A. Ramsey County Library hosts "Bookawocky," the Summer Reading Program for children of all ages.
 This program is designed to encourage kids to continue reading while out of school by awarding prizes for readers who reach pre-set reading goals.
-We also offer a variety of programs, workshops and book clubs throughout the summer for children of all ages.
+We also offer a variety of programs, workshops and book clubs throughout the summer.

 A. Each Ramsey County Library has a Children's Librarian on staff that is more than happy to help.
 Does your child need book ideas for a report?
 Are you wondering how to help your 4-year-old prepare for kindergarten?
 Or maybe you just need some ideas for your child who devours books like they're made out of pizza.
 Whatever your need, we can help!
 Click on these links to email the Youth Services Librarian at your branch: